 For migration advice and support contact one of our office locations, or send an email using the button below.

-In order to qualify for the Critical Skills Visa category, the foreign national must fall within a critical skills category published by the Department of Home Affairs; have written confirmation from a relevant accredited professional body registered by the South African Qualifications Authority (SAQA) or any relevant Government Department confirming his/her skills or qualifications and post-qualification experience; and provide proof of the evaluation of his/her qualifications and submitted registrations (if applicable).
+In order to qualify for a Critical Skills Work Visa, the foreign national must fall within a critical skills category published by the Department of Home Affairs; have written confirmation of their qualifications or skills and appropriate post-qualification experience from a relevant, accredited professional body/board/council registered with the South African Qualifications Authority (SAQA) or any relevant Government Department; and provide proof of their qualifications and a Certificate of Evaluation in respect of them from SAQA (if applicable).

-The General Work Visa, in comparison, requires an employment contact with a South African company, labour market testing and a Department of Labour application.
+The General Work Visa, in comparison, requires an employment contact with a South African company in the first instance, labour market testing and a Department of Labour application.

-Section 11(2) of the Immigration Act makes provision for the holder of a Visitor's Visa to be authorised to conduct work in South Africa for a short-term period of up to three months, and is renewable for a further maximum period of three months from within South Africa.
-A Port of Entry visa must be applied for at the relevant South African consular post in the applicant's country of citizenship or ordinary residence.
-Once issued with the visa and upon arrival in South Africa, the applicant's passport will be endorsed with an entry stamp reflecting the Section 11(2) work authorisation and his/her stay recorded on a Visitor's Visa.
-The visitor's visa under section 11(2) is not a substitute for a work visa; it is appropriate in limited circumstances only, i.e. where the applicant is required to travel to South Africa to conduct short-term work activities for a limited period pursuant to his/her employment abroad, and he/she would not qualify for any of the available categories of Work Visa.
+Section 11(2) of the Immigration Act makes provision for the holder of a Visitor’s Visa to be authorised to conduct work in South Africa.
+The initial Visitor’s Visa can allow for work for work for up to three months, and it is renewable for a further, maximum, period of three months from within the country.
+A Port of Entry Visa must be applied for at the relevant South African consular post in the foreign national’s country of citizenship or ordinary residence.
+Once issued with the visa and upon arrival in South Africa, the foreign national’s passport will be endorsed with an entry stamp reflecting the Section 11(2) work authorisation and their stay recorded on a Visitor’s Visa.
+The Visitor’s Visa under section 11(2) is not a substitute for a work visa; it is appropriate in limited circumstances only, i.e. where the applicant is required to travel to South Africa to conduct short-term work activities for a limited period pursuant to their employment abroad, and they do not qualify for any of the available categories of work visa.

 Middle East & Africa12th Floor